-SIGA Technologies, Inc. is a development stage company with interests in biotechnology and the Internet.
-Siga Research Labs, (SRL), our biotechnology division, is focused on the discovery, development and commercialization of vaccines, antibiotics and novel anti-infectives for serious infectious diseases.
-SRL's lead vaccine candidate is for the prevention of group A streptococcal pharyngitis or "strep throat."
-SRL is developing a technology for the mucosal delivery of its vaccines which may allow those vaccines to activate the immune system at the mucus lined surfaces of the body -- the mouth, the nose, the lungs and the gastrointestinal and urogenital tracts -- the sites of entry for most infectious agents.
-SRL's anti-infectives programs, aimed at the increasingly serious problem of drug resistance, are designed to block the ability of bacteria to attach to human tissue, the first step in the infection process.
+SIGA Technologies, Inc. is a development stage biotechnology company.
+Our focus is on the discovery, development and commercialization of vaccines, antibiotics and novel anti-infectives for serious infectious diseases.
+Our lead vaccine candidate is for the prevention of group A streptococcal pharyngitis or "strep throat."
+We are developing a technology for the mucosal delivery of our vaccines which may allow those vaccines to activate the immune system at the mucus lined surfaces of the body - the mouth, the nose, the lungs and the gastrointestinal and urogenital tracts - the sites of entry for most infectious agents.
+Our anti-infectives programs, aimed at the increasingly serious problem of drug resistance, are designed to block the ability of bacteria to attach to human tissue, the first step in the infection process.